Sarah Burney

-Sarah Harriet Burney (29 August 1772 – 8 February 1844) was an English novelist, the daughter of musicologist and composer Charles Burney, and half-sister of the novelist and diarist Frances Burney (Madame d'Arblay).
+Sarah Harriet Burney (29 August 1772 – 8 February 1844) was an English novelist.
+She was the daughter of the musicologist and composer Charles Burney and half-sister of the novelist and diarist Frances Burney (Madame d'Arblay).
 She had some intermittent success with her novels.

 Life

 Sarah Burney was born at Lynn Regis, now King's Lynn, and baptised there on 29 September 1772.
 Her mother, Elizabeth Allen, was the second wife of Charles Burney, and relations within the family were often strained.
 Sarah was brought up in Norfolk by relations of her mother until 1775, when she joined the Burney household in London.
 This reunion features in a letter from Frances Burney to the dramatist Samuel Crisp: "Now for family....
 Little Sally is come home, and is one of the most innocent, artless, queer little things you ever saw, and altogether she is very sweet, and a very engaging child."
 In 1781 she was sent with her brother Richard (1768–1808) to Corsier-sur-Vevey, Switzerland, to complete her education and probably returned in 1783.
 She gained an excellent knowledge of French and Italian, and acted as an interpreter for French refugee nobles on several occasions.

-As an adult Burney alternated between nursing elderly parents in Chelsea (her mother up to 1796, her father from 1807 to 1814) and periods as a governess and companion, as she was far from wealthy.
+As an adult Burney alternated between nursing elderly parents in Chelsea (her mother up to 1796, her father from 1807 to 1814) and periods as a governess and companion, as she was not wealthy.
 Life with an ill-tempered father suited Burney even less after her mother died.
 Her half-brother Rear Admiral James Burney (1750–1821), having separated from his wife, wished to move back in with his father and sister, but his father forbade it.
 So there was family consternation when Sarah and James absconded together and spent the years 1798–1803 living in some penury in Bristol and then London.
 It has even been suggested that their relations were incestuous.
 The assumption has been challenged in detail in a more recent, closely researched account of Burney's life and personality.
 Sarah's surviving bank statements show that her small wealth was much depleted over this period.